onap/integration/docs/index.rst

 The Integration project is in charge of:

 - Providing testing environment and support for the release use cases
-- Executing Cross-project Continuous System Integration Testing (CSIT)
+- Executing project-specific Continuous System Integration Testing (CSIT)
 - Managing full ONAP CI chains (daily master, staging, stable) to ensure the stability of the integration
 - Developing and performing tests within full ONAP context (healthcheck, End to